neomundi-io/use-case-rico-observation-to-admissibility/README.md

 - a decision-making system,
 - or an implementation of Runtime Integrity Control.

-Its purpose is to investigate how observational evidence can support runtime admissibility determination, preserve execution integrity, generate reconstructable Governance Receipts, and enable independent Constitutional Replay throughout the operational lifecycle of intelligent systems.
+Its purpose is to investigate how observational evidence can support **Admissibility Determination** immediately before Consequential Execution at the **Runtime Execution Boundary (REB)**, preserve execution integrity, generate **Governance Receipts**, and enable independent **Constitutional Replay** throughout the operational lifecycle of intelligent systems.

+---

+# Architectural Separation

+NeoMundi observes runtime behavior and preserves observational evidence.

+Runtime Integrity Control (RiCo) performs **Admissibility Determination** under the applicable **Authority, Evidence, Context, and Policy**.

+The Runtime Execution Boundary (REB) enforces governance consequence immediately before **Consequential Execution**.

+No observational signal independently authorizes, denies, or enforces execution.

 ---